 I cannot fathom working a 12 ½ hour shift with only a 30 minute break.
 Try to remember your nurse and nursing assistant have several other patients and can’t be everywhere at once.
 Show your appreciation by saying please and thank you.

 Nobody wants to be in the hospital.
-But with a little forethought, a few comfort items can make the stay more bearable.
+But with a little forethought, you can pack a few comfort items to make your stay at the hospital more bearable.